-- a) upon the death of a citizen, if the disputed legal relationship allows succession in title, or when the legal person that is a party to the case ceases to exist; - b) if the court finds that a party is a beneficiary of support and the support has been established for him/her for exercising procedural representation, but the support has not been received;

-- c) when the defendant serves in the active units of the Defence Forces of Georgia, or at the request of the plaintiff serving in the same kind of units; - d) when the dispute depends on the decision delivered in another dispute that is pending in a civil court or in an administrative agency; - d1) if the case is reviewed by the Commission on Restitution and Compensation commission or a Committee of the Commission; - e) in the cases provided in Article 6(2); - f) if in the case provided in Article 1873(2) of this Code, the dispute has been referred to a mediator with a view to concluding the dispute by agreement between the parties.
+- a) upon the death of a citizen, if the disputed legal relationship allows succession in title, or when the legal person that is a party to the case ceases to exist; - b) if the court finds that a party is a beneficiary of support and the support has been established for him/her for exercising procedural representation, but the support has not been received; - c) when the defendant serves in the active units of the Defence Forces of Georgia, or at the request of the plaintiff serving in the same kind of units: - d) when the dispute depends on the decision delivered in another dispute that is pending in a civil court or in an administrative agency; - d) if the case is reviewed by the Commission on Restitution and Compensation commission or a Committee of the Commission; - e) in the cases provided in Article 6(2); - f) if in the case provided in Article $187^3(2)$ of this Code, the dispute has been referred to a mediator with a view to concluding the dispute by agreement between the parties. - [f) if, on the basis of Article 187 of this Code, the court refers the case to a mediator with a view to concluding the dispute by agreement between the parties, and/or if there is a mediation settlement agreement between the parties, according to which the parties agree that they will not apply to court until the specific deadline or the occurrence of a specific circumstance, unless the plaintiff proves that he/she will suffer unrecoverable damage without judicial proceedings.
+The defendant shall make an announcement regarding the mediation settlement agreement before the time limit for filing a counter-claim expires; (Shall become effective from 1 January 2020)]